kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 - <a name="auth-idp-oidc">`alb.ingress.kubernetes.io/auth-idp-oidc`</a> specifies the oidc idp configuration.

     !!!tip ""
-        You need to create an [secret](https://kubernetes.io/docs/concepts/configuration/secret/) within the same namespace as Ingress to hold your OIDC clientID and clientSecret.
+        You need to create a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) within the same namespace as Ingress to hold your OIDC clientID and clientSecret.
 The format of secret is as below:
         ```yaml
         apiVersion: v1
         kind: Secret